vib3withsimran/Prompt-improver-extension/extension/README.md

 ---

-## 🎓 Recruiter & Interview Questions Prep
+## 🎓 Key Points related to Extension Development

 Here are the key technical concepts and architectural decisions that interviewers will ask you about this project: